deislabs/wagi/docs/environment_variables.md

 REMOTE_HOST="127.0.0.1"
 # The path portion of the URL.
 E.g. http://example.com/envwasm becomes /envwasm
 PATH_INFO="/envwasm"
-# The client-supplied query string, E.g. http://example.com?foo=bar becomes ?foo=bar
+# The client-supplied query string, E.g. http://example.com?foo=bar becomes foo=bar
 QUERY_STRING=""
 # Currently, this is always the same as PATH_INFO, but is supplied for compatibility with
 # the CGI specification.
 It is not recommended that you use this variable.